 For example, imagine you are 62 years old.
 You cannot work and are considering applying for early retirement benefits.
 By discussing your options with a disability lawyer, you can better understand why you might want to apply for SSDI before you apply for early retirement.

 In addition to these services, a Social Security benefits lawyer offers invaluable expertise and experience.
-Navigating the complex Social Security Administration (SSA) system can be daunting, but a lawyer well-versed in Social Security law understands the intricacies and requirements of the application process.
+Understanding the SSA system can seem intimidating, but a lawyer well-versed in Social Security law understands the requirements of the application process.

 They can help gather and present medical evidence in a manner that supports your claim, ensuring all necessary documentation is complete and accurate.